flexiblefactory/movies/README.md

 ## Movies-App

 This a demo, built by Flexible Factory for Zone, using TMDB api, allowing the user to find movies by genre and rating.
-It uses react and mobx.
+It uses react (https://reactjs.org/) and mobx  (https://mobx.js.org/)

 # NB API key has been removed to avoid exposing on github